gamblevore/speedie/Documentation/xml_dtd.md

-## "Why use DTDs for XML?
-Replacing it with Speedie and Jeebox"
+## An alternative to XML DTD.

-Instead of using a DTD tovaldiate XML, why not use Speedie to validate Jeebox?
+Instead of using a DTD to validate XML, why not use Speedie to validate Jeebox?
 Well...
 I think its actually the correct choice.

 Lets start with the main point, then list some side points.